Build your first cluster

 bash run_server.sh

 This launches three server processes on localhost.
-Each one writes its Raft log and snapshot data into a subdirectory under example/counter/.
+Each one writes its Raft log and snapshot data into a subdirectory under examples/counter/.
+The script resolves counter_server from the CMake build tree, so you do not need to copy binaries around by hand.
 You will see log output showing leader election: one node wins an election and the other two become followers.

 Send requests